huggingface/diffusers/docs/source/en/training/lora.md

 ## Text-to-image

 Finetuning a model like Stable Diffusion, which has billions of parameters, can be slow and difficult.
 With LoRA, it is much easier and faster to finetune a diffusion model.
-It can run on hardware with as little as 11GB of GPU RAM without resorting to tricks such as 8-bit optimizers.
+It can run on hardware with as little as 11GB of GPU vRAM without resorting to tricks such as 8-bit optimizers.

 ### Training[[text-to-image-training]]